jhwheeler/fluid_language/src/routes/posts/quotes.svelte.md

 ---
 title: "Quotes"
-description: "Pithy or loquacious, succinct or flowery, beauty of the tongue...
+description: "Pithy or loquacious, succinct or flowery...
 A miscellany of quotes that touch my heart and mind"
 tags: "quotes"
 languages: "English, Latin, French"
 date: "2022-02-14"